 8. After drinking

 This may mean taking your puppy to the designated potty area, backyard, or even the street multiple times within a 24-hour period.
+For times when you can’t get outside quickly enough Amazon Basics Potty Training Pads are a great backup — place them near the door so your puppy always has an approved indoor spot.
 If you have work commitments, consider making arrangements such as bringing your puppy to the office or hiring a dog walker to maintain the schedule.
 The sooner you teach your puppy that there is an approved place to relieve themselves and certain areas are off-limits, the quicker you’ll overcome this messy phase.
+Rewarding your puppy immediately when they go in the right spot with small high value treats like Vital Essentials Freeze Dried Training Treats makes the learning process much faster — puppies respond instantly to food rewards.

 Observation and supervision are key.
+And whenever you take your puppy outside never leave home without Earth Rated Poop Bags — thick, leak proof and biodegradable, they’re an essential for every dog owner.
 Pay close attention to your puppy’s individual signals and patterns.
 Some puppies may be able to hold it longer than others, while some may need to go out every time they play or get excited.
 Others may pause during a play session to pee and then continue playing.
 Just like human babies, canine potty habits can be unique to each puppy.